JohnBinford/AppleWood-Pointe/readme.md

  ***

 ## Workshop Email List
-- The email list is even more up to date!
-(Thanks to Ralph and others for their suggested corrections!)
-  - To keep our emails more private, please email johnathan.binford@gmail.com for a copy of the list!
+- Please email johnathan.binford@gmail.com for a copy of the list!
+- Thanks to all for keeping our email listl up to date.
+  - Please email johnathan.binford@gmail.com with any updates.

 * * *

 - Shortcuts to frequently used segments of this page...</br>